 Are you are interested in setting yourself an intention to learn a new skill, or start a more meaningful profession?
 Why not find out if energy healing is a skill you’d like to develop?

-Our Professional EHT-100 hr Energy Healing Training is open to submissions and commences on 1 May 2021.
+Our next Professional EHT-100 hr Energy Healing Training is open to submissions.

-If you want to learn more about the program attend our FREE Become an Energy Healer Workshop on Friday 29th January.
+If you want to learn more about the program attend our FREE Become an Energy Healer Workshop.

 Alternatively, why not treat yourself or a loved one to private session work; a great way to catalyse change and make space for new possibilities in the New Year.

-Sharing many blessings with all of you for this holiday season.
+Sharing many blessings with all of you for this coming year.